abhijat01/autodiff.light/README.md

 # About

-I started writing  code for explaining fundamentals of back propagation on a compute graph.
+Code for explaining fundamentals of back propagation on a compute graph.
 The idea is to use  computational primitives e.g., additions and multiplication, to build the graph and then use it for back propagation.
-It leads to a verbose code setting up the network but everything also becomes very explicit, hence easy to understand.
+It results in rather verbose code while setting up the network but everything also becomes very explicit, hence easy to understand.

 # Code
 ## Main code